lino-framework/voga/docs/specs/invoicing.rst

 defined in :mod:`lino_cosi.lib.invoicing`.

-On the user-visible level this plugin adds an action of type :class:`StartInvoicingBase
+On the user-visible level this plugin adds an action of type :class:`StartInvoicing
-<lino_cosi.lib.invoicing.actions.StartInvoicingBase>` (with a basket
+<lino_cosi.lib.invoicing.actions.StartInvoicing>` (with a basket as
-as icon, referring to a shopping basket) to every *partner* and to every *invoices journal*.
+icon, referring to a shopping basket) at three places:
+- on a *partner*
+- on every *invoices journal*
+-

 >>> rt.modules.contacts.Partner.start_invoicing
 <StartInvoicingForPartner start_invoicing (u'Create invoices')>